Linda van Diepen

 My research interests lie in the field of ecosystem science with a focus on the role of the microbial community in biogeochemical processes such as nutrient and carbon cycling.
 I am interested in understanding the responses of an ecosystem to various disturbances and how soil processes and plant-microbe interactions mutually control these ecosystem responses.

 DeAngelis K.M., G. Pold, B. Topcuoglu, L.T.A. van Diepen, R. Varney, J. Blanchard, J. Melillo, S.D.
-Frey, 2014.
-Long-term warming increases diversity and encourages oligotrophy among soil bacteria.
-In Review with ISME.
+Frey, 2015.
+Long-term forest soil warming alters microbial communities in temperate forest soils.
+Frontiers in Microbiology Vol 6, article 104.

 Hobbie, E.A., K.S.
 Hofmockel, L.T.A. van Diepen, E.A.
 Lilleskov, A.P.
 Ouimette, and A.C.
 Finzi, 2014.
 Fungal carbon sources in a pine forest: evidence from a 13C-labeled global change experiment.
 Fungal Ecology 10: 91-100.